VDUNY/2019-02/ReadMe.md

 By default, when started, it ignores the current content of the file, and tracks new log lines as they're added.

+### Future Work

+There are a few improvements which could be done to improve the reporting of this project:

+#### 1. Further smoothing of the statistics and alerts in three ways

+The current implementation has a minor glitch in the way it calculates the interval: Because it supports parsing the events from an existing log file, it shows stats for every ten seconds _worth_ of logs that it has parsed.
+However, because the existence of traffic is not guaranteed, it can also trigger from elapsed wall-clock time.
+Obviously in the case of parsing logs, that means you get hundreds of reports per second, but additionally, on ocassion, this can cause two reports to appear somewhat closer together in real time than expected.
+I could remove the wall-clock timer, or the handling of log times to alleviate this.

+The current implementation calculates the "total traffic" by taking the sum of all hits over the last 2 minutes, divided by the number of seconds (120) to get the requests per second.
+This results in a situation where if the threshold is set to 10 per second, and you're exactly at the threshold, ONE message more in the same second will put you over, but in the next second, just TWO messages less will put you back under the threshold -- if the traffic is very close to the exact threshold, you could bounce back and forth a lot.
+Making the threshold have a higher value for high traffic than for recovering would ease that in the same way a thermostat gives a few degrees between when it comes on and off.

+Additionally, the current definition of average means that even if there's no traffic, a huge spike can send it over the threshold instantly, and if the spike is big enough, it could take the full two minutes to drop back down, even if there's no further traffic.
+Requiring some certain number of the reporting intervals within the window to be above (or below) the threshold to trigger a change might allow those spikes to be ignored, or could be combined to prevent cooling off too quickly.

+#### 2. Better formatting

+If there was some guarantee of consistency about paths and user name maximum lengths, the reports could be formatted in columns instead of comma-separated lists, which would make them much easier to read and review.

+Additionally, the current coloring implementation (which highlights warnings) depends on NLog, which doesn't pass it's color through the docker output (at least on Windows).
+Switching to ASCII escape sequences for color could make those warnings more visible.
+Switching to json output from NLog could make formatting them and parsing them even easier.

+#### 3. Configuration

+Given more time, it would be good to store the desired parameters for the application in a config file.
+Having to pass in parameters to override the defaults can grow tiresome.

 ## Build Instructions

 To build you can use docker-compose, docker, or .NET core: